FREE DOMESTIC SHIPPING ON ORDERS $125+ // VISIT US IN-STORE!!

 There are a lot of amazing resources out there!
 Here are a few that have helped me and may offer a good starting point for anyone feeling overwhelmed by options.
 The resources below are just scratching the surface!
 Hopefully you will find something here that encourages you to share with others.

-(We’ve ordered some of these to share with staff and sell online and are donating any proceeds from our Anti Racism literature to Nia: Centre For The Arts.
+We’ve ordered some of these to share with staff and sell in store and online.
 We encourage you to check Black owned bookstores in your area that may also have them in stock such as A Different Booklist on Bathurst or Nile Valley Books on Gerrard.

 “So You Want to Talk About Race” By Ijeoma Oluo